kohalmykristof/zotero/README.md

 cd ../zotero-build/xpi
 ```

-You'll have to use build_xpi_4.0 script with next parameters:
+You'll have to use build_xpi_4.0 script with 6 arguments in the next order:

 | # | parameter | value | description |
 |---|-----------|-------|-------------|